 Minimizing Unnecessary Metadata and Code

-1. Open the SVG file in a text editor.
+1. Open the file in a text editor.

 Ensuring High Contrast and Visibility